Cameracraft is a new quarterly subscription-only magazine from Icon Publications Ltd.

 Edited by David Kilpatrick in Scotland, with US Associate Editor Gary Friedman in Los Angeles, Cameracraft returns to the foundations of good photography.

-We invite you to become a charter subscriber to Cameracraft and enjoy – by fast postal delivery worldwide – a thoughtfully designed and well printed edition every three months.
+We invite you to become a subscriber to Cameracraft and enjoy – by fast postal delivery worldwide – a thoughtfully designed and well printed edition every three months.
 You will want to keep Cameracraft for life.
 Three years of issues will fill a single binder which is available now.
-We promise to do what a printed quarterly can do best, leaving breaking news and hardware reviews to the many internet sites which respond within hours.
+We promise to do what a printed quarterly can do best, leaving breaking news and hardware reviews to the internet.
 Each edition contains an Update feature which summarises key technology developments in the past quarter.
-As it says in the latest edition, we are writing for the future as well as for the present.
+We are writing for the future as well as for the present.

-We offer a bookcase binder for three years (12 editions) with a Cordex spine, black leathercloth on board, marbled inner papers, silver blocked logo.
-We have new stocks of these now (May 2013).
+We offer a bookcase binder to hold 12 editions, with a Cordex spine, black leathercloth on board, marbled inner papers, silver blocked logo.
+We have new stocks of these now.

 The binder costs £9.50 including VAT and postage, UK; £12.50 EU; £14.50 rest of world.
 See Binder order page.